elixir-tools/tableau/README.md

 ### Development

 The dev server can be started with `mix tableau.server`.
-Pages and posts will be recompiled on file change, so all you need to do is refresh the browser to see the new content.
+On file change, a browser reload will be triggered and the page your requesting will be re-built during the request.